2026

 1. Submit a 500-word essay in response to your chosen prompt.

-2. Choose from four tracks: creative, argumentative, journalistic or topical.
+2. Choose from three tracks: creative, argumentative or journalistic.

 3. Submit as a Word Document via the submission link that will be provided to registrants.